-Notwithstanding any other provisions of the Regulations of Connecticut State Agencies, during a public health emergency declared by the Governor pursuant to section 19a-131a of the

-Connecticut General Statutes and if authorized by the Commissioner of Public Health via the emergency alert system or other communication system, a child day care center or group day care home licensed in accordance with section 19a-80 of the Connecticut General Statutes and located within a ten (10) mile radius of the Millstone Power Station in Waterford, Connecticut shall permit designated staff members to distribute and administer potassium iodide to adults present or to a child in attendance at the child day care center or group day care home during such emergency, provided that:
+[Notwithstanding any other provisions of the Regulations of Connecticut State Agencies, during a public health emergency declared by the Governor pursuant to section 19a-131a of the Connecticut General Statutes and if authorized by the Commissioner of Public Health via the emergency alert system or other communication system, a child day care center or group day care home licensed in accordance with section 19a-80 of the Connecticut General Statutes and located within a ten (10) mile radius of the Millstone Power Station in Waterford, Connecticut shall permit designated staff members to distribute and administer potassium iodide to adults present or to a child in attendance at the child day care center or group day care home during such emergency., provided that Such distribution of potassium iodide shall comply with the following:

-(1) prior written consent has been obtained by the child day care center or group day care home for such provision.
+(1) prior written consent has been obtained by the child day care center or group day care home for such administration. provision.
 Written consent forms shall be provided by the child day care center or group day care home to the parent(s) of each child currently enrolled or employees currently employed by the child day care center or group day care home promptly upon the effective date of this subdivision.
 Thereafter, written consent forms shall be provided by the child day care center or group day care home to the parent(s) of each minor child upon enrollment and to each new employee upon hire.
-Such documentation shall be kept at the facility;
+Such documentation shall be kept at the facility child care center or group child care home;